 The hole should only be so deep that your plant sits even with the ground around it.
 If you have poor drainage, try planting it so that it sits a few inches above the soil around it.

-Mix your native soil with some good quality garden soil or composted manure to enrich your planting location and encourage root growth.
+Mix your native soil with good-quality garden soil or composted manure to enrich your planting location and encourage root growth.

 Compared to regular compost, composted manure doesn’t tend to raise soil pH as much.